marjoleinF/misc/glmertree_updates.md

     ## [1] 2

-This also causes the estimated coefficients from `lmtree` and `lmer` to differ:
+This yields differences between the estimated coefficients from `lmtree` and `lmer`:

 ``` r
 coef(lt$tree)